UTL

 utl::parallel

-parallel module is a lightweight threading library providing an API very similar to Intel TBB.
+utl::parallel module is a lightweight threading library providing API somewhat similar to Intel TBB.

-It implements classic building blocks of concurrent algorithms such as tasks, parallel for, reductions and etc. and provides a sane thread pool implementation for custom concurrency needs.
+It implements classic building blocks of concurrent algorithms such as tasks, parallel for, reductions and etc. and provides a sane thread pool implementation with work-stealing and recursive parallelism support, in summary:

 [!Tip] Use GitHub’s built-in table of contents to navigate this page.